 These are one of the new hot units from Crusade, part of the Atramentar, and designed to be elite shock troops decapitating enemy command structures – or, it must be said, rogue commanders within the Legion!

-230 pts buys you five Contekar, with a 2 W/3 A Sergeant, all with WS 5, Implacable Advance and Chosen Warriors.
-They come stock with Heavy flamers (!) and Nostraman chainblades, with Trophies of Judgement, making them short-ranged combat specialists, but without reliable AP 2, so be alive to that.
+250 pts buys you five Contekar, with a 2 W/3 A Sergeant, all with WS 5, Implacable Advance and Chosen Warriors.
+They come stock with Heavy flamers or Cavitors (!) and Nostraman chainblades, with Trophies of Judgement, making them short-ranged combat specialists, but without reliable AP 2, so be alive to that.

 You can take a squad of up to 15, at +36 pts a model, and can give them Teleportation Transponders for +2 pts per model.
-Finally, the Sergeant can take an Escaton power claw for +15 pts (definitely take this), and you can buy them Volkite cavitors for +10 pts per model.
+Finally, the Sergeant can take an Escaton power claw for +15 pts (definitely take this).

-These are new options, not seen before.
-A Volkite cavitor is sort of a shotgun Culverin – S 6 Ap 5 Deflagrate with 4 shots, but only 10” range, so tying in nicely with the Heavy Flamers.
+The Cavitor are new options, not seen before.
+A Volkite Cavitor is sort of a shotgun Culverin – S 6 Ap 5 Deflagrate with 4 shots, but only 10” range, so tying in nicely with the Heavy Flamers.
 The power claw is unusual, S x2 AP 2 with Shred and Unwieldy – a sort of souped-up power fist.
 I would definitely take a couple of cavitors and the claw, as they boost the killing power nicely.

 Finally, the Contekar are the Lords of the Night, meaning they can (provided its 10 models or less) be the compulsory HQ choice as long as you don’t have Curze or Sevatar, which is really unusual, sort of like Deathshroud.
 With Sevatar in play, you can buy them as a bodyguard for him without taking up a Force Organisation slot.